thindil/steamsky/bin/doc/MODDING.md

 ### Adding new items types
 - To add new item type, just append it name to ItemsTypes entry.

+## Repair tools type
+To change which item type is used for repair tools, open file *game.dat* in *data* directory and edit line which starts with RepairTools.
+Value after equal sign must be existing item type.

 ## Items

 ### General informations